CrayLabs/SmartSim/doc/experiment.rst

 Ensemble
 --------
-In addition to a single model, SmartSim offers the ability to run an ``Ensemble`` of simulations, i.e. multiple replicas of the simulation.
+In addition to a single model, SmartSim offers the ability to run an ``Ensemble`` of ``Model`` applications, i.e. multiple replicas of the simulation.
-In an Experiment, you can create, configure and launch groups of workloads (Ensembles).
+More specifically, you can create, configure and launch groups of workloads (Ensembles) within the Experiment.
 Ensembles can be given parameters and permutation strategies that define how the ``Ensemble`` will create the underlying model objects.